jimiadams/jimiadams.github.io/_pages/diffusion.md

 A main interest of mine with SNA is examining how the structure of networks promote or constrain a population's diffusion potential.
 This area has been a core thread in my research since early in graduate school.
 Over the years this has taken a number of forms, and has involved a lot of fun methods & collaborators.

 ### From Behaviors to Identities
-Over the past few years, I've worked with [David Schaefer](https://sites.google.com/site/drschaef/) to use recent advances in statistically modeling the co-evolution of social network and behavioral data--via exponential random graph (ERG) and stochastic actor based (SAB) models--to examine smoking behavior and intervention potentials.
+Over the past few years, I've worked with [David Schaefer](https://sites.google.com/site/drschaef/) & others to use recent advances in statistically modeling the co-evolution of social network and behavioral data--via exponential random graph (ERG) and stochastic actor based (SAB) models--to examine smoking behavior and intervention potentials.
 Recently, we've begun thinking about new ways to use these models that is more consistent with theories of religious and health "identities."

 ### HIV (& other STD) epidemic modeling
 This area of my work all started out with thinking about the spread (or control) of HIV in a variety of populations.
 I've worked with primary data (in [Malawi](https://malawi.pop.upenn.edu/malawi-data-mlsfh)), secondary data (from [Colorado Springs](http://www.icpsr.umich.edu/icpsrweb/NAHDAP/studies/22140); here's a [clip of the PI](https://www.youtube.com/watch?v=NzBAzXUrqag) talking about the launch of the project), and simulations in this work.
 The punchline is that structural features of networks can operate independently of individual level behaviors to substantially alter a population's epidemic potential.
 In next phases of this work, I'm interested in exploring how different layers of multiplex networks combine in complementary and contradictory ways.